iyer-karthik/Insight-project/README.md

 ## Summary <a id='summary'></a>
- Here is a summary of work accomplished over the last 3 weeks:
+ Here is a summary of work accomplished over a period of 3 weeks that I worked on this project:
 - Deployed a R Shiny dashboard visualizing the historical trends in Lending Club loan data
 - Used classfication techniques to predict whether a loan will default
 - Used survival analysis techniques to predict time to default and constructed an investment strategy off that
 - Provided actionable insights for optimal loan selection

 ## Future considerations <a id='future'></a>
 I was happy with the performance of the model in that it did give access to top performing loans.
-Here are some key things which I would like to work on in the future.
+Here are some key things which I would like to improve.
 - Performance of loans in peer-to-peer lending is tied to the national economy as a whole.
 To get a better sense of *future* behaviour of borrowers, more macro-economic features like unemployment rate, inflation forecasts could be added.
 - Geographical location also matters.
 To get a more accurate prediction it is worth spending time adding state-wide forecasts in to the models.
 - Cox proportional hazard model assumes time independent co-variates.
 More advanced models with time dependent co-variates could be considered.